seven1106/Flutter-E-commerce-App/README.md

 Order Management: Track order status and receive notifications.

+Order Status Updates: Users receive notifications about changes in their order status, such as "Order Confirmed," "Order Shipped," and "Order Delivered."

+Notification Center: A screen where users can see a list of all their notifications.

+Rating And Review Product: Users can give products a rating from 1 to 5 stars and Leave a review.

 Voucher System: Access discount codes and special offers.

 Responsive UI: Modern design, easy to use, and compatible with various screen sizes.